-In this seventeenth annual report on European downstream oil industry safety performance, 2010 statistics are presented on work-related personal injuries for the industry's own employees and contractors.
-Data were received from 34 CONCAWE Member Companies representing approximately 93% of the European refining capacity.
-Trends over the last seventeen years are also highlighted and the data are compared to similar statistics from related industries.
-This report also presents the second year of results for Process Safety Performance Indicators from CONCAWE members.
+In this eighteenth annual report on European downstream oil industry safety performance, 2011 statistics are presented on work-related personal injuries for the industry's own employees and contractors.
+Data were received from 34 CONCAWE Member Companies representing approximately 96% of the European refining capacity.
+Trends over the last eighteen years are also highlighted and the data are compared to similar statistics from related industries.
+This report also presents the third year of results for Process Safety Performance Indicators from CONCAWE members.